Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification: Results and discussion

-Unless otherwise stated we use $\nu = 1 \cdot 10^{-5}$, giving good agreement with the experimental results where a constant contact line mode is dominant throughout the evaporation process (substrates with $CA_i =$ 38, 55 and 95$^{\circ}$).
+DDFT simulations have been performed to model the droplet evaporation process and the corresponding results are shown in figure \ref{fig:CAvsTimeAll}.
+Unless otherwise stated we use a `hopping' parameter value of $\nu = 1 \cdot 10^{-5}$ (see above), giving good agreement with the experimental results where a constant contact line mode is dominant throughout the evaporation process (substrates with $CA_i =$ 38, 55 and 95$^{\circ}$).
 However, for the substrate with $CA_i = 105^{\circ}$, a range of $\nu$ parameters are presented, showing that this can be applied to tailor the stick-slip behaviour of the substrate.
 In other words, the simulations can also reproduce the observed behaviour for $CA_i = 105^{\circ}$ by choosing an appropriate value for the parameter $\nu$.
 As a different silanising agent was used to prepare this substrate, it is perhaps not surprising that a different value of $\nu$ fits the experimental data better.
 We note that $\nu$ likely depends on local surface properties, such as heterogeneities, and there is no mechanism in the model for switching $\nu$ over time, which would allow a more accurate reproduction of the experimental results for $CA_i = 105^{\circ}$; this is an interesting topic for future work.
 Note that these simulations were performed with no particles, i.e., $\rho^n = 0$; simulations with low particle concentrations show essentially identical results except in the final stages of evaporation.
-Results including particles can be found in the Supplementary Information.
+Results including particles can be found in the corresponding research data.

 The model aims to enforce the constant CL condition by restricting the mobility of the water and particles in the cells closest to the substrate.
-This prevents movement parallel to the substrate and strongly limits movement perpendicular to the surface, preventing `hopping'~\cite{CSA17}.
-This seems to work well in the cases of large contact angles; see videos in corresponding data files.
+This prevents movement parallel to the substrate and strongly limits movement perpendicular to the surface, preventing `hopping'.~\cite{CSA17} This seems to work well in the cases of large contact angles; see videos in corresponding data files.
 In contrast, in the case of small contact angles, the water forms a film in the layer above the substrate.
 This film layer is indeed fixed, but then the droplet evolves above this layer, leading to a more constant CA-like behaviour.
 This is likely a consequence of the increased water-substrate attraction versus the water-water interactions, compared to the larger contact angle cases; this is needed to ensure the correct equilibrium contact angle.